shameen/zomble/README.md

 e-puck basic robot behaviours + a more advanced zombie-like behaviour.
 The e-puck is a mobile robot, more info at [www.epuck.org](http://www.epuck.org/)

+A Robotics group project for Part C Computer Science at Loughborough University.

 libraries:
 ----------